Stay up to date

-There is still considerable misunderstanding on what constitutes a data breach.
+There is still a considerable misunderstanding of what constitutes a data breach.
 It had led to many companies and organizations reporting so-called data breaches to ICO when, in fact, that was not the case.
 Here is a helpful read on GDPR vs DPA.
 Remember this statement coming from our national authority on the subject.

 You do not need to report every breach to ICO.